UJALA-TYAGI/Image-Encryption-Decryption/README.md

 # Image-Encryption-Decryption

+The purpose of this project :

+1. To learn how the AES algorithm works.
-Python Project for encryption and decryption of a digital image using AES algorithm using python modules
+2. To encrypt and decrypt a digital image using the AES algorithm and Python modules.
+3. To view and analyse various AES encryption and decryption modes.